Electrification, Hybridization & Alternative fuels

 Different thermal management concepts to ensure highly efficient electrical machines based on real cases and real examples

-Ymer Technology GmbH
+Josef Graubmann Managing director Ymer Technology GmbH Germany

 The presentation will outline different concepts for thermal management of electric machines.
 This will include a standardized concept to ensure short development times and reduced development and application effort.
 The presentation will be illustrated with real use cases and real operation data.